You may be wondering where you can go on holiday now restrictions have eased for domestic and international travel.

 Where can I go on holiday abroad?

-International travel is permitted for UK travellers, but there are still many restrictions in place.
+At the time of publishing, international travel is permitted for UK travellers, but there are still a few restrictions in place.

 Before you book a holiday, you’ll need to do some research to see if it’s possible to travel.